|Course Length:||3 Years Full-Time|

 Reflections and Future Directions considers the historical and conceptual issues in psychology from an informed perspective, using knowledge and understanding acquired throughout the degree.
 You will learn to acknowledge your own individual role as a prospective psychology graduate within a wider context, recognising and maximising the skills acquired throughout the programme, in preparation for future employment or further study.

-Applied Sport Psychology considers the application of the theory of sport psychology.
-You will review, consolidate, extend and apply knowledge of sport psychology theory through a problem-based learning approach.
-This module will examine human behaviour in the sporting environment and focus upon the application of psychological skills training (PST) intervention strategies in order to maximise sporting performance.
+Applied Sports Psychology provides you with the opportunity to study the application of the discipline of sport psychology.
+You will review, consolidate, extend and apply your knowledge of sport psychology theory through a problem-based learning approach.
+The module will examine human behaviour in the sporting environment and focus upon the application of psychological skills training (PST) intervention strategies to maximise sporting performance.

-Applied Exercise Psychology examines the application of the theory of exercise and health psychology.
-You will review, consolidate, extend and apply knowledge of exercise and health psychology theory.
-Levels of intervention will be addressed, considering matching strategy and theory to appropriate populations.
-Skills, strategies and approaches are covered to develop self-efficacious individuals who are able to define motivations and adapt behaviours to initiate and maintain healthy behaviours.
+Applied Exercise Psychology offers you the opportunity to study the practical application of theories in exercise and health psychology.
+You will review, consolidate, extend and apply your knowledge of exercise and health psychology theory.
+Levels of intervention will be addressed and you will investigate matching strategy and theory to appropriate populations.
+You will also critically evaluate the empirical evidence demonstrating the psychological consequences of exercise and physical activity behaviours.

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.